 To the west of Woodward, properties are also too shallow to provide sufficient on-site parking.
-In addition, because this area is near to the downtown parking district but not within, development demand funnels to the downtown district where parking is not required for new development.
+In addition, because this area is near to the former parking assessment district but not within, development demand funnels to the downtown district where parking is not required for new development.
 One solution for the west side of Woodward is proposed in Chapter 1.
-The western Haynes Square district could be provided additional parking access by: extending the downtown parking district; building a parking structure on the west side of Woodward as part of the Haynes Square street modifications; or including this area within a future Triangle District parking district.
+The western Haynes Square district could be provided additional parking access by: adding a new parking assessment district; building a parking structure on the west side of Woodward as part of the Haynes Square street modifications; or including this area within a future Triangle District parking district.